sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 1. Create a new Document in Vitally using the [TA to TA Account Handoff template](https://sourcegraph.vitally.io/settings/templates/docs/897ed501-2e7c-42c8-a359-6b8513bf5d9e) and complete all the information required in the placeholders.
 2. Inform the TA manager upon completing the [TA to TA Account Handoff template](https://sourcegraph.vitally.io/settings/templates/docs/897ed501-2e7c-42c8-a359-6b8513bf5d9e).
+3. Share any docs or notes in Vitally and ensure the new TA has editor permissions.

 **New TA:** Complete the following steps after the outgoing TA has completed the steps above